Home

 Cloudcroft, New Mexico is a 110 year old, unique mountain community that combines the amenities of modern life with their heritage as a pioneer village.
 The town is a wonderful place to get away from the summer heat and enjoy the delightful pleasures of the mountains.
 In the winter, you can explore the vast wonderland of cross-country skiing, snow mobiling, and ice skating.
 Cloudcroft is a small town but a nice stop on any New Mexico vacation.

 The Inn of the Mountain Gods is situated high in the picturesque mountains of Mescalero, New Mexico just outside of Ruidoso.
 The Inn of the Mountain Gods has clean mountain air, stunning panoramic views, and exciting entertainment options.
 Upon your arrival, you’ll be greeted by a stunning lobby featuring a sweeping view of the snow capped mountains, lake and championship golf course.
 The Mescalero Apache Tribe owns and operates both the Inn of the Mountain Gods Resort and Casino and Ski Apache Ski Resort, as well other Reservation-based enterprises.
-You can book your room through Rovia Travel.
+You can save up to $525 when you book your flight and hotel together at Expedia.com and even more with a rental car.
 Even if you can't stay overnight at this special place, make a point to stop and visit this hotel on your New Mexico vacation.

 Hatch, New Mexico is known worldwide for its bountiful chile crop.
 Born from an extension of the Santa Fe Railroad Company in 1880, Hatch, New Mexico, began as an adobe post office and a railroad flag station.
 Named after General Edward Hatch, Commander of the Southwest military, the town grew until a flood in 1921 destroyed many of the adobe buildings constructed of earth and wood.
 The Village of Hatch heats up on Labor Day weekend with their the annual Hatch Chile Festival, a two-day celebration of their world-famous crop.